d2s/Documentation/_posts/2018-04-10-Parameters.md

 - `user` - _user selected_ parameter
 	- RsyncOSX passes whatever set by user to rsync, parameters must be either `--parameter=value` or `--parameter`
-- `--stats` - produces some more statistics
-	- parameter is forced on in dry-ryn to collect info about run
-- `--backup` - instructs rsync to backup changed files
-	- remember rsync is set to synchronize the source and destination folder (see [how to use RsyncOSX](HowtoUseRsyncOSX.md)), by setting this parameter instructs rsync to store changed files
-- `--backup-dir` - where to store changed or deleted files before rsync synchronize source and destination
-- `--exclude-from` - path to file which stores file patterns to **exclude** from rsync backup
-- `--include-from` - path to file which store file patterns to **include** from rsync backup
-- `--files-from` - path to file which store what to backup
-- `--max-size` - set max size of files to backup
-	- sample `--max-size=5MB` , files with size bigger than 5 megabyte (MB) are omitted
 - `delete` - delete the parameter
 		- deletes the parameter when `OK` button is selected
 		- or just delete the `value` string
+- `--stats` - produces some more statistics
+	- parameter is forced on in dry-ryn to collect info about run

+For other parameters to rsync please see the [rsync docs](https://download.samba.org/pub/rsync/rsync.html).